breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 * `[user root directory]/usr/sbin`
 * `[user root directory]/sbin`
 * `[user root directory]/usr/local/bin`

+And Bash will look to these directories when trying to execute applications from this point forward.

 I hope all this helps make clearer what is going on under the hood the next time you might have to modify your Bash `PATH`, or perhaps even write a [Bash script](https://linuxconfig.org/bash-scripting-tutorial-for-beginners).
 Thanks for reading!